hjellinek/ctk-core/docs/RunningTests_CLI.md

 ## Quickstart

 Get the `ga4gh-ctk-cli.zip` distribution ZIP from github (the [repository releases page](https://github.com/wstidolph/ctk-core/releases)) and just unzip in the directory you want to run from.
-The unzip will place a jar file(ctk-testpack-*)  in this directory, and create `lib/` and `target/` directories; the tests jar and a couple control files will already be in the `lib/`.
+The unzip will place a jar file(ctk-cli-*)  in this directory, and create `lib/` and `target/` directories; the tests jar and a couple control files will already be in the `lib/`.
 You run the test with:

-`java -Dctk.tgt.urlRoot=... -jar ctk-testpack-0.5.1-SNAPSHOT.jar`
+`java -Dctk.tgt.urlRoot=... -jar ctk-cli-0.5.1-SNAPSHOT.jar`

 (Tip - set an environment variable "`ctk_tgt_urlRoot`" to avoid having to re-enter that property all the time on the command line)

 If you want to see a failure example, add another property:

-`java -Dcts.demofail=true -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=...`
+`java -Dcts.demofail=true -jar ctk-cli-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=...`

 There will be some console output, and you can check in `target/report` for details; if you have a browser, check out `target/report/html/index.html`